 Old Greenwich, CT Real Estate and Housing Statistics

 The median home value in Old Greenwich, CT is $1,018,800.
 Home appreciation is at -1.90% over the last year.
-The median age of Old Greenwich real estate is 56 years.
+The median age of Old Greenwich residents is 56 years.
 Renters make up 13.59% of the Old Greenwich population.
 4.67% of houses and apartments in Old Greenwich are unoccupied.

-If you’re in the market to buy real estate in Old Greenwich, CT or thinking about relocating to Old Greenwich, CT, you’ll find a variety of residential options to choose from.
-Whether you’re looking for Old Greenwich luxury and estate homes, Old Greenwich single-family homes, Old Greenwich town homes or short sales in Old Greenwich, we can help you find the perfect home for your lifestyle and needs.
+If you’re looking to buy real estate in Old Greenwich, CT or thinking about relocating to the area, you’ll find a variety of residential options to choose from.
+Whether you’re looking for luxury and estate homes, single-family homes, town homes or short sales in Old Greenwich, we can help you find the perfect home for your lifestyle and needs.

 Public Schools in Greenwich, CT